x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-permissions-for-recipients.md

 #### Manage the Send As permission

-The following examples show how to manage Send As permissions in Exchange Server 2013 and in Exchange Online.
-In Exchange 2013, you have to use the **Add-ADPermission** and **Remove-ADPermission** cmdlets; in Exchange Online, you have to use the **Add-RecipientPermission** and **Remove-RecipientPermission** cmdlets.
+The following examples show how to manage Send As permissions in Exchange Server and in Exchange Online.
+In Exchange Server, you have to use the **Add-ADPermission** and **Remove-ADPermission** cmdlets; in Exchange Online, you have to use the **Add-RecipientPermission** and **Remove-RecipientPermission** cmdlets.
 In both cases, you use the  _Identity_ parameter to specify the name of the mailbox on which the Send As permission should be added or removed and the  _User_ or  _Trustee_ parameter to specify the delegate (for example, a user or group) that will be assigned or unassigned the Send As permission.

 > [!TIP]
 > Use the **Get-Recipient** cmdlet to retrieve the  _Name_ property for the mailbox and the delegate.
 Use these values to assign the Send As permission.

-#### Exchange Server 2013
+#### Exchange Server

 This example assigns the Send As permission to the Helpdesk group on the shared mailbox Helpdesk Support Team.